Complex Documents

 bulletCreate a Table of Contents for Multiple Documents Using RD Fields

-bulletUse the Table of Contents Gallery in Ribbon Versions of Word to Insert a Table of Contents - Add your own custom Table of Contents to the Gallery
+bulletUse the Table of Contents Gallery in Ribbon Versions of Word to Insert a Table ofj Contents and Add your own Custom Table of Contents to this Gallery

 bulletUpdate, delete and modify the Table of Contents